Beanalini/techBlog/README.md

   ## Description

+ The motivation behind this project was to build a CMS-style blog site application  where developers can publish their blog posts and comment on other developers posts too.
+The Tech Blog Application follows the model, view controller (MVC) paradigm, uses Handlebars as the templating language, Sequelize as the ORM, SQL database and the expression-session npm package for authentication.
+The application has been deployed using heroku.

   ### Functional Requirements

-  The functional requirements that the Tech Blog application has been designed to meet, is defined by the user story and acceptance criteria listed below.
+  The functional requirements that the Tech Blog application has been designed to meet are defined by the user story and acceptance criteria listed below.

   #### User Story